 Cleaning, flushing, triple-rinsing… whatever you call it, sprayer sanitation is a time-consuming and distasteful task.

 Methods vary, but they generally span from the classic triple rinse (30-45 minutes) to a full tear-down and decontamination (many hours and likely an overnight soak).
 The operator decides how much time and effort to invest depending on the chemistry they’ve just used and the crop they intend to spray next.
+Learn more about the power of dilution in this article and in this article.

 Unfortunately, two facts are certain: